The Damascus Project: Wisconsin River canoe trip

 September 26-29, 2019

 This 4-day/3-night canoe trip will set the pace for a renewing and formative experience on the beautiful Wisconsin River.
 It’s wide and clean, lined with trees on both sides, and dotted with sand islands all along the way where we’ll picnic, take rest breaks and camp.
 The river is shallow, so there’s no industry and few homes.
-We will rendezvous in Boscobel, shuttle together to Sauk City, and spend 4 days paddling the 60 miles back to our original rendezvous point.
+We plan to rendezvous in Boscobel, shuttle together to Sauk City, and spend 4 days paddling the 60 miles back to our original rendezvous point.
 At some places a road parallels the river, but for most of the trip we see few reminders of the civilized world.
 We’ll keep our eyes open for sand hill cranes, blue heron, kingfishers, osprey, ducks, muskrat, and beavers.
 And we’ll keep our hearts tuned to the rhythms and insights that arise from contact with wild nature.

 We’ll begin each day with breakfast, a guided meditation and some stretching, and a question or reflection for the day pertaining to wilderness spirituality.
 We’ll canoe until we get hungry, have lunch on an island, then canoe until we find a good campsite, usually around 3 or 4pm.
 We’ll set up camp, gather firewood, walk the island, have conversations, journal, sleep, pray, meditate, relax.
 Then we’ll have supper, and when the stars are coming out we’ll light our fire, share from our day, and discuss program themes.
 On the second or third day we’ll find a good place for an extended period of solitude and silence for personal reflection and creative work.